 Electronic commerce (e-commerce) has emerged as a crucial business medium allowing a business to expand markets, offer instant service, and forge close links with customers, partners, and vendors.
 Course provides both the strategic and technical essentials of developing an e-commerce initiative.
-Students gain handson experience using hardware and system software, and learn various technology and design issues by building a prototype of an e-commerce site.
+Students gain hands-on experience using hardware and system software, and learn various technology and design issues by building a prototype of an e-commerce site.
+See also MIE 655.

 Prerequisite(s): MIE 308; MIE 363 (or concurrent enrollment), or instructor consent.